SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 in the middle of the modification.

-You can think of reading from and writing to memory like writing notes on a piece of paper.
+You can think of reading from and writing to memory like taking notes on a piece of paper.
-If all your changes involve only one letter, each change is completed in a single step, which means one change can't ever happen in the middle of another.
+If all your changes involve only one letter, each change is completed in a single step, which means one change can't ever happen in the middle of another change.
 But if a change requires more than one step, it's possible for other reading and writing to happen before you finish all of the first change's steps.